elysium-suite/aeacus/docs/checks.md

 **FileContains**: pass if file contains string

 > Note: `FileContains` will never pass if file does not exist!
-Add an additional pass check for FileExistsNot, for example, if you want to score that a file does not contain a line, OR it doesn't exist.
+Add an additional pass check for PathExistsNot, for example, if you want to score that a file does not contain a line, OR it doesn't exist.

 ```
 type='FileContains'